 Unpaid pandemic leave of up to 14 days is still available for 99 Awards, as introduced by the Fair Work Commission on 8 April 2020.

 We will keep you updated with all developments with respect to paid pandemic leave.
-In the meantime, if you have any employment law questions regarding any employment action due to COVID-19 please do not hesitate to contact Nick Stevens, Jane Murray or Bernard Cheng.
+In the meantime, if you have any employment law questions regarding any employment action due to COVID-19 please do not hesitate to contact Nick Stevens or Jane Murray.